 When it comes to anxiety, travel expert, Wendy Perrin, wrote an excellent article about how to deal with the fear.
 While I agree that we shouldn’t give in to fear, I also suggest that you check your anxiety meter.
 If the needle veers to the “I’ll be worried the entire trip and unable to enjoy myself,” then you need to change plans to a destination that feels safer to you.

 But if you’ve measured the fear against the desire to see a destination and the destination has won out, go prepared.
-I’m sharing the strategies that Alan and I use to help you travel safely.
+I’m sharing the safe travel strategies that Alan and I use.
 Not only are they invaluable during a major event such as a terrorism attack, they’re also useful during any type of emergency.

-- Don’t hang out in the airport terminal.
+Don’t hang out in the airport terminal.
 Time your arrival at the terminal to the opening of the ticket counter for international flights.
 Check in, then immediately continue through the security line to the gate areas rather than wandering through restaurants and shops of the main terminal.
-The recent airport bombing in Brussels happened in the terminal before security.
-And, as was the case in Istanbul, even if there’s heavy security before the terminal, travelers are still vulnerable.
-Continuing through to the gate areas offers an extra layer of protection.
+Most airport bombings happen in the terminal before security.
+Even if there’s a heavy security presence before the terminal, travelers are still vulnerable.
+Continuing through to the gate areas or lounges offers an extra layer of protection.

-- Always have a plan to meet at a particular spot should you become separated from friends or family.
-Thanks to Facebook reader, Michele Wheldon, for this tip.
+Always have a plan to meet at a particular spot should you become separated from friends or family.

 And I’ll end with a bit of travel cheerleading.
 Yes, you can follow all of my travel safely tips and still end up hurt, or worse.
 But statistics show that you have a much greater chance of dying in a car wreck than in a terrorist attack.
 The only difference is that the tragedy won’t be reported worldwide for days, further emphasizing the fear of the event.
 So be smart about your travels, know your anxiety tolerance, then go explore the world.